seisman/HinetPy/paper/paper.md

 (High-sensitivity seismograph network) in Japan.
 The seismic network comprises approximately 800 stations with high-quality seismic data.
 Accessing and processing the data can be challenging due to the limited functionality of the web UI and backend data server.
-Additonally, the seismic data is stored in a non-standard format, which adds an extra layer of complexity.
+Additionally, the seismic data is stored in a non-standard format, which adds an extra layer of complexity.
 HinetPy solves these challenges by offering a user-friendly interface for accessing seismic data from NIED Hi-net and converting it into commonly used data formats.
 It streamlines the workflow for seismologists, enabling them to more effectively